Jave01/Contact-List/README.md

 # Contact list sample project

+Just a sample project for playing in python and skip boring school lessons.
-Note: The branch mid-save does (most of the time) not contain fully working code.
+## Note: The branch mid-save does (most of the time) not contain fully working code.
 It is just for syncing files between computers